-Seems all "Teacher Quality" reports and statistics I find relate teacher quality to student test scores in one way or another.
+"Teacher Quality" reports and statistics I find relate teacher quality to student test scores.
 (Heck, hand kids the answers and you'll be a brilliant teacher.)
-That one fundamental false premise automatically gives these so called "Teacher Quality" reports a failing grade in my eyes - with or without the numerous "value-added" qualities incorporated into the results.
+That gives these so called "Teacher Quality" reports a failing grade in my eyes - with or without the numerous "value-added" qualities incorporated into the results.
 And guess why NY went from a "D" to a "C" in the latest Teacher Quality reports?
 Because they tied teacher/student testing more closely together.

 When a new study comes out, the source, or some relationship to the source, is usually quoted in the article.
 Sometimes the source is vague, such as "a study funded by the Bill and Melinda Gates Foundation."
 Gee thanks.
 Do you KNOW how many different studies they've funded?
 I don't know either, but all their financial reports are online if you want to dig through.
 While you're at it, you can do a search for "teacher quality" on their website and get some useful reports.
 However, their pet MET (Methods of Effective Teaching) project is intertwined with recent teacher quality reports.